Sun-lab/HLA-aware-prediction-using-TCRs/README.md

 Use TCR to predict infection history, while conditioning on HLA.

+## Codes
+The directory contains all the source code files to obatin the computational results.

+### Codes/Combined_HLA_model
+This directoy contains the source code file to train and make predictions for the Combined Model in the paper.

+### Codes/HLA_CMV_association
+This directoy contains the source code file to compute the association result of each HLA with CMV.

+### Codes/HLA_agnostic_model

 ## Details for class II HLA allele similarity

 The HLA class II allele similarity matrix is uploaded to github as the file: